asacchetti11/Fusion360_Fractal_Script/README.md

 # (Space-filling) Fractal script based on hard-coded values.
 Based on: https://youtu.be/RU0wScIj36o

 ## NOTE: This is a very slow solution to this problem that only works in 2D.
-Currently working on an updated one.
+Will build an updated one in the future.

 ## OVERVIEW:
 The script creates a new sketch on the XY-plane and uses the create_fractal_lines() function to generate a fractal, based on a seed.
 The seed is currently a hardcoded value which is a list of points.
 The script will draw lines in the same order as they were appended to the list.